triton-inference-server/server/docs/customization_guide/build.md

-If you are [building without Docker](#building-without-docker) use the CMake invocation steps in cmake_build to invoke CMake to set-up a build environment where you can invoke make to incremental build the Triton core, a backend, or a repository agent.
+If you are [building without Docker](#building-without-docker) use the CMake invocation steps in cmake_build to invoke CMake to set-up a build environment where you can invoke make/msbuild.exe to incremental build the Triton core, a backend, or a repository agent.

 ### Development Builds With Docker